SAP-archive/python-metacli/docs/example.rst

 ============
 We provide an example to help you getting start.

-In example folder, we have 5 independent projects, the file structure is:
+In example folder, we have 4 independent projects, the file structure is:

 | -- bird\
 | -- cat\
 |   |-- ragdoll\
 | -- dog
-| -- testing_shell

 All projects are the simplest command line project based on Click, which means you can run them independently.

 However, we want to construct the plugin tool structure as:

--- cog \
+-- dog \
   |-- cat \
     |--ragdoll\
   |-- bird\
-    |-- testing_shell

 Now we start to do this step by step.